Studies & Opinions

 Some customers project from a narrow experience.

-estate appraisals.
-They are worthless”; and “I have seen few
+real estate appraisals.
+They are worthless”; and “I have seen

 that spits random numbers.”